khelenthal/khelenthal/README.md

 - 👯 I’m looking to collaborate on upcoming projects.
 - 🤔 I’m looking for help with making additional connections in the video editing field.
 - 💬 Ask me about video editing.
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: I have a couple edits with over a million views and over 100,000 followers on a couple different instagram accounts.
+-- ⚡ Fun fact: I have a couple edits with over a million views and over 100,000 followers on a couple different instagram accounts.>